okay1204/D2-callouts/README.md

 # D2 Callouts

 D2 Callouts is the ultimate Destiny 2 website for creating, customizing, and sharing symbol callouts with your teammates.
-Designed for those who want to enhance their communication and gameplay in Destiny 2, our website allows for easy callout editing creation to keep everyone on the same page.
+Designed for those who want to enhance their communication and gameplay in Destiny 2, our website allows for easy callout editing and creation to keep everyone on the same page.

 **Features**:
 - Create customized symbol callouts